GunnerUjjwol/withsecure-homework/README.md

 ### Improvement Areas
 This solution do not use any more AWS services than those configured to be used in locastack image.
 However, there are opportunities to improve this solution by leveraging other AWS services.
 1. AWS Lambda could be leveraged to poll the SQS queue messages.
+The event-driven architecture and automatic scalability with AWS lambda based on the queuedepth could enhance the architecture.
 2. Instead of dropping invalid submissions, other special SQS queue called Deadletter queue could have been employed to collect the invalid messages.
 This preserves data loss and enables visibility to analyze the nature of erroneous message.
 3. Use cloudwatch eventbridge - add a rule to observe if the preprocessor service terminated, it could atleast be used to trigger a SNS alarm to notify the process is not healthy.
 Better still, another trigger could be to trigger a lambda function that attempts to restart the preprocessor service.
 4. The images could be pushed to the AWS ECR registry.

 Other improvement ideas could be:
-1. Better standardized logging
+1. Better standardized logging and Exception logging
 2. Use a library for validation
-3.

 ### Deliverable Disclaimers